 Even if you’ll be returning to the same tax preparer you’ve used for years, it’s always wise to bring along some identification.
-This is especially important if you plan on requesting a refund anticipation loan (rapid refund), since preparers are required to keep a copy of your current ID on file.
+This is especially important when you plan on requesting a refund anticipation loan (rapid refund), since preparers are required to keep a copy of your current ID on file.

-It’s always a good idea to bring social security cards for yourself, your spouse and any dependents rather than trying to recite them from memory.
+It’s always a good idea to bring Social Security cards for yourself, your spouse and any dependents rather than trying to recite them from memory.
 A mistake of even a single digit will result in your return being rejected, and that can mean a delay in getting any refund you are entitled to.

 Proof of Income

-Your income tax return must reflect all of your income–not just most of it or what you remember.
+Your income tax return must reflect all of your income – not just most of it or what you remember.
 This is important because any income that doesn’t make it onto your return can result in penalties and interest for under-reported and under-paid taxes.

 For tax purposes, income is any money you receive from any source that is not a gift.
 This includes social security, retirement benefits, sale of real estate, investments (including dividends), bank interest, alimony, gambling and, of course, wages.
 Income from your job, or jobs, will be reflected on W-2s.
 All other sources of income, such as money earned as an independent contractor, will be reported on a 1099 of one form or another.